AI-accelerated Discovery of Altermagnetic Materials: Results

 \subsection{Discovered altermagnetic materials}

-Based on the proposed AI search engine, we successfully discovered 25 new altermagnetic materials including 11 metals and 14 insulators~(see Table~\ref{main-tab-results}).
-The computational results for most of the newly discovered altermagnetic materials are shown in the~Supplementary Note B and~Supplementary Figs. S.3--S.13.
-Moreover, the $d$-wave, $g$-wave, and $i$-wave altermagnets can be found in the predicted 25 altermagnetic materials as shown in Table~\ref{main-tab-results}.
-In particular, we predicted 8 $i$-wave altermagnetic materials for the first time.
-The $i$-wave altermagnetic $MnO$ is shown as an example in the Extended Data Fig.~\ref{fig: MnO}.
+Based on the proposed AI search engine, we successfully discovered 50 new altermagnetic materials including 16 metals and 34 insulators~(see Table~\ref{main-tab-results}).
+The computational results for most of the newly discovered altermagnetic materials~(e.g., the first 23 materials listed in Table~\ref{main-tab-results}) are shown in the Supplementary Appendix Note B and Supplementary Appendix Figs. S.6--S.17.
+Moreover, the $d$-wave, $g$-wave, and $i$-wave altermagnets can be found in the predicted 50 altermagnetic materials as shown in Table~\ref{main-tab-results}.
+In particular, we predicted 4 $i$-wave altermagnetic materials for the first time.